bids-standard/bids-website/docs/collaboration/governance.md

 member of the community via the submission of an issue and/or pull request to the process at [github.com/bids-standard/bids-website](https://github.com/bids-standard/bids-website).

+Pull requests will be merged following a yes/no vote by the BIDS Steering Group.

 A newer version of the BEP Process may not be applied retroactively to an approved BEP/BEP Working Group barring the BEP Lead(s) consent.
 Once a BEP is started the Git hash associated with the BEP process is noted and linked to the BEP.
 Should BEP Lead(s)